Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Conclusions

 Several comments are in order.
-First of all, the precise mathematical statement of our reconstruction conjecture in Eq.~(\ref{eq:recconj}) is predicated on a number of theoretical assumptions concerning the form of the halo-mass function, the window function $W(k,R)$, \etc~ For example, in our analysis, we have adopted the functional form for $\eta(M)$ in Eq.~(\ref{eq:ShethTormanf}).
+First of all, our results are predicated on a number of theoretical assumptions concerning the form of the halo-mass function, the window function $W(k,R)$, \etc~ For example, in our analysis, we have adopted the functional form for $\eta(M)$ in Eq.~(\ref{eq:ShethTormanf}).
 However, as discussed in Sect.~\ref{sec:HaloMassFunction}, there exist a number of alternatives we could have chosen for $\eta(M)$.~ Likewise, while our choice of the window function in Eq.~(\ref{eq:Windowfn}) allows us to formulate the map between $k$ and $M$ in an unambiguous way, it is certainly possible to consider alternatives for $W(k,R)$.
-It is possible that such modifications would change the precise empirical relation in Eq.~(\ref{eq:empir}).
-However, for well-behaved window functions --- \ie, functions which have sufficiently flat tops and which decay sufficiently rapidly for {\il{k \gtrsim R^{-1}}} --- we expect that these modifications will not alter the fundamental connection between $d\log S^2(M)/d\log M$ and $F(M)$ which underlies our conjecture.
+Such modifications would of course have an impact on our quantitative results for $S^2(M)$, $N_{\rm SH}$, and $N_{\rm C}$, as well as the precise form of the empirical relation between $d\log S^2(M)/d\log M$ and $F(M)$ in Eq.~(\ref{eq:empir}).
+However, for well-behaved window functions --- \ie, functions which have sufficiently flat tops and which decay sufficiently rapidly for {\il{k \gtrsim R^{-1}}} --- we expect that these modifications will not alter the qualitative nature of our results, including the fundamental relationship between $d\log S^2(M)/d\log M$ and $F(M)$ which underlies the reconstruction conjecture in Eq.~(\ref{eq:recconj}).
 This issue merits further exploration.